vedph/cod-layout-view/README.md

 Now, when you run `npm start`, it will start both the TypeScript compiler in watch mode and lite-server.
 When you make changes to your TypeScript files, they will be automatically recompiled, and `lite-server` will refresh your browser.

 ## History

+### 2.0.0

+- 2025-07-08: refactored `parseFormula` to avoid throwing and returning either a result or an error.

 ### 1.1.1